idonerizzari/LibnetFilterQueue/README.rst

 NetfilterQueue
 ==============

+This is not my library but a clone of someonelse's.
+Please reach out to the owner for anything to do with this library.
+I have clone it to get the latest version compatable with python3 into Pypi repo and some other bits for my specific use case.

 NetfilterQueue provides access to packets matched by an iptables rule in Linux.
 Packets so matched can be accepted, dropped, altered, or given a mark.